pablodecm/paper-inferno/paper/paper.md

 ## Acknowledgments {.unnumbered}

-Pablo de Castro would like to thank Daniel Whiteson, Peter Sadowski and the attendants of their ML for HEP meeting at UCI for the initial feedback and support of the idea presented in this paper, and Edward Goul for his interest when the project was in early stages.
+Pablo de Castro would like to thank Daniel Whiteson, Peter Sadowski and the other attendants of the ML for HEP meeting at UCI for the initial feedback and support of the idea presented in this paper, as well as Edward Goul for his interest when the project was in early stages.
 The authors would also like to acknowledge Gilles Louppe and Joeri Hermans for some useful discussions directly related to this work.

-This work is part of a more general effort to develop new statistical techniques to use in High Energy Physics analyses within within the  AMVA4NewPhysics project, which is supported by the European Union's Horizon 2020 research and innovation programme under Grant Agreement number 675440.
+This work is part of a more general effort to develop new statistical and machine learning techniques to use in High Energy Physics analyses within within the  AMVA4NewPhysics project, which is supported by the European Union's Horizon 2020 research and innovation programme under Grant Agreement number 675440.
 CloudVeneto